-- 1. Select the worksheet data (one or more columns or a range of one or more columns). - 2.
+Select the worksheet data (one or more columns or a range of one or more columns).

 Move the mouse over the left or right edge of the selected range.

-- 3. When the pointer looks like this 2, hold down the left mouse button and drag the data to the graph window.
-Release the mouse. - 4.
+When the pointer looks like this window, Release the mouse.

 If there are multiple layers in the graph, drag the data to the desired layer, then release the mouse.